padrinobook/padrinobook/chapters/sessions.md

 ```

 Before going on with implementing the logout action we need to think what happened after we login.
 We have to find a mechanism to enable the information of the logged in user in all our controllers and views.
-We will do it with sessions.
-When we created the session controller there was the line `create  app/helpers/sessions_helper.rb` -- let's look into this file:
+We will do it with sessions helper.
+Let's look into this file:

 ```ruby